 Disputed Invoices

-Subject to section 11.27, if a Shipper disputes any invoiced amount (Invoice Dispute), that Shipper shall, within 10 Business Days from the date it received the invoice, notify First Gas in writing identifying the amount in dispute and giving full reasons for the dispute (Invoice Dispute Notice).
+If a Shipper wishes to dispute any invoiced amount (Invoice Dispute), that Shipper shall, within 10 Business Days from the date it received the invoice, notify First Gas in writing identifying the amount in dispute and giving full reasons for the dispute (Invoice Dispute Notice).
 The disputing Shipper shall pay the undisputed portion of the invoice.
 If the Invoice Dispute has not been resolved by negotiation between the Parties within 10 Business Days of First Gas receiving the Invoice Dispute Notice, section 18 will apply.
+Where either Party has to pay money to the other Party as a result of the determination of an Invoice Dispute, then in addition to such payment, interest shall be payable on the amount payable from the due date for payment until the date such payment is made, at a rate equal to the Bill Rate plus 2% per annum, calculated on a Daily basis (compounded Monthly).

-In the absence of any manifest error, a Shipper shall pay the invoiced amount in full in accordance with section 11.25 without any deduction or set-off of any kind.
+In the absence of any manifest error, a Shipper shall pay the invoiced amount in full in accordance with section 11.25 without any withholding, deduction or set-off of any kind.

 Incorrect Invoices

 If it is found at any time that a Shipper has been overcharged or undercharged then, within 20 Business Days after such error has been discovered and the correct amount has been agreed by the Parties or determined pursuant to section 18, First Gas shall issue a credit note or debit note (as appropriate) in accordance with the Goods and Services Tax Act 1985.
-If the Shipper has paid the invoice(s) containing an overcharge or undercharge First Gas will refund or pay that Shipper the amount of that overcharge or undercharge, as appropriate, as a correction on its next invoice to the Shipper, provided that there shall be no right to re-open invoices if more than 26 Months has elapsed since the date of the invoice.
+If the Shipper has paid the invoice(s) containing an overcharge or undercharge First Gas will issue a credit note or debit note (where required) and refund or pay that Shipper the amount of that overcharge or undercharge, as appropriate, as a correction on its next invoice to the Shipper, provided that there shall be no right to re-open invoices if more than 26 Months have elapsed since the date of the invoice.

 Default Interest

-Where a Shipper or First Gas defaults without reasonable excuse in the payment on the due date of any money payable under this Code, then interest shall be payable on the amount unpaid from the due date for payment until the date payment is made, at a rate equal to the Bill Rate plus 5% per annum, calculated on a Daily basis (compounded monthly).
+Where a Shipper or First Gas defaults without lawful excuse in the payment on the due date of any money payable under this Code, then interest shall be payable on the amount unpaid from the due date for payment until the date payment is made, at a rate equal to the Bill Rate plus 5% per annum, calculated on a Daily basis (compounded monthly).

 gas quality

-Each Shipper (and First Gas) shall ensure that any contract it has with a third party for the sale or purchase of gas includes a requirement that all gas sold or purchased must comply with the Gas Specification.
+Each Shipper (and First Gas) shall ensure that any contract it has with a third party for the sale or purchase of gas that is transported on the Transmission System includes a requirement that all gas sold or purchased must comply with the Gas Specification.

-First Gas shall ensure that any ICA it enters into at a Receipt Point requires the Interconnected Party to:
+First Gas shall ensure that any new ICA in respect of a Receipt Point it enters into, or which has a specified commencement date, on or after the date of this Code requires the Interconnected Party under that ICA to: